RD4Fun/bits/bits/BIT-0017-neuron-registration-update.md

 - block validators and miners from registering a UID
 - manipulate hyperparameters in a batch process to register their own UID
 - set immunity so that existing miners are protected
-- set immunity so that only the owner hotkey is not in immunity
+- set immunity so that only the owner hotkey is not in immunity.
-- some Miners have developed registration scripts that block new entities from the subnets
+some Miners have developed registration scripts that block new entities from the subnets
 - New miners are blocked from entering the subnet by miner registration scripts and the ability to prioritise registration extrinsic.
 - The price of the registration is not dynamic enough to follow demand